nubenetes/awesome-kubernetes/docs/qa.md

 * [==reviewdog - A code review dog who keeps your codebase healthy.==](https://github.com/reviewdog/reviewdog) 🐶 Automated code review tool integrated with any code analysis tools regardless of programming language
 * [==dzone: Component Tests for Spring Cloud Microservices==](https://dzone.com/articles/component-tests-for-spring-cloud-microservices) In this tutorial, we discussed guidelines and considerations for Spring Cloud microservices component tests and provided a recipe for common use cases.
 * [CoolerVoid/codecat: CodeCat - Tool to help in static code analysis](https://github.com/CoolerVoid/codecat) CodeCat is an open-source tool to help you find/track user input sinks and security bugs using static code analysis.
 These points follow regex rules.
+* [==beellz.hashnode.dev: Continuous Profiling in Kubernetes Using Pyroscope==](https://beellz.hashnode.dev/continuous-profiling-in-kubernetes-using-pyroscope) In this blog post, you will learn about continuous profiling, and then instrument a few microservices running on Kubernetes using an open-source tool called Pyroscope to find performance issues and bottlenecks in your code.

 ## Performance Testing
 - [devops.com: Best Practices for Application Performance Testing](https://devops.com/best-practices-for-application-performance-testing/)